Junqueirópolis: History

 At the start of the 20th century this area was largely unexplored and undeveloped.
 It was not until 1941 that the Companhia Paulista de Estrada de Ferro (São Paulo Locomotive Company) ran railroad tracks through this remote hinterland.

 Over the next few years Alvaro de Oliveira Junqueira, a wealthy inhabitant of the city of São Paulo, began buying up land here upon which he established coffee plantations.
 On 1 November 1944 the municipal division of Patrimônio de Junqueira (Junqueira's Patrimony) was established and land development proceeded as lots were sold to investors.

 Horácio Cajado de Oliveira, Enrique Coutinho and Jose Amatruda were among those that settled here during this period.
 Another early settler was Torataro Takitami, a representative of the country's growing Japanese Brazilian population.

-Junqueirópolis was officially founded on 14 June 1949.
+The municipality was created by state law in 1948.

 The place name has been formed by joining Junqueira's surname with the Greek language-derived suffix -polis meaning "city".